patricknperes/C/README.md

 # C
-Here are my C programming codes, divided into three folders.
-One is dedicated to simpler codes, another for intermediate-level codes, and the last one for codes of higher complexity.
+Here are my C programming codes, neatly organized into three separate folders for your convenience.
+In the first folder, you'll find the simplest codes, perfect for quick reference and basic tasks.
+The second folder contains codes of intermediate complexity, suitable for tackling more involved programming challenges.
+Lastly, the third folder is home to codes with a higher level of complexity, designed for advanced projects and applications.
+This structured approach makes it easy to locate and work with the specific code you need for your programming endeavors.